 23- Carry kids socks where ever you go, you never when you come across a bouncy house or play structure where socks are required for entry.

-How and what to pack
+Our best travel tips on how and what to pack

-We left more items and clothes along the way than we bought new traveling.
+We've left more items and clothes along the way than we bought new traveling.
 Our biggest lessons learned when it comes to how and what to pack; You need a lot less than you think you do and quality luggage and gear may seem expensive at first, but buying it will save you tons of money and frustration in the long run.

 24- Don't take heavy, bulky books.
 An e-reader or Kindle is the only way to go traveling.

 25- Quality luggage is worth every penny you pay for it.
-Our favorite bags are the Eagle Creek Gear Warrior, Eagle Creek Switch Back (it has wheels, a detachable daypack, and backpack straps), Osprey Ozone wheeled carry on, and the Marmot Minimalist backpack.
+Our favorite bags are the Eagle Creek Gear Warrior, Eagle Creek Switch Back (it has wheels, a detachable daypack, and backpack straps), Osprey Ozone wheeled carry on, and the Marmot Kompressor backpack.
 Our Eagle Creek bags were checked for 13 flights and still like new.
 The one cheap Air Canada bag we took needed duct tape to stay together.

 27- It is definitely a challenge to pack clothes for four seasons and have it all fit.
 We didn’t buy much in the way of clothing on the road, most of what we did was for Mak because he outgrew stuff.
 The items we love that pack small and help us survive all kinds of climates are Columbia micro fleece (great for layering and not pilling), Columbia synthetic pants, Mountain Hardwear compressible down coats, and Arcteryx thin, quality cotton tees.